michelle-loi/Hairmonize/frontend/README.md

 # Getting started

-Clone this somewhere
+Clone this project from git onto your computer

+To run:

-To run open the terminal make sure you are in the frontend side and put:
+1) open the terminal cd to the front end directory
+2) We need to install some dependencies for the react icons, so run npm install react-icons ( you can read more about it below)
+3) enter command: npm install

-npm start
+4) enter command: npm start

 There are a bunch of frameworks we need so: